-Dendritic cells also differ in migratory pathways, their immunological function and how much their generation depends on inflammatory stimuli.
+Dendritic cells also differ in migratory pathways, their immunological function, and how much their generation depends on inflammatory stimuli.
 In addition to their ability to activate naïve T cells, dendritic cells play a role in aiding regulatory T cell differentiation and the development of T cell tolerance.

 Dendritic cells are continuously communicating with other body cells.
-This communication may be achieved through cell-to-cell contact via interaction of cell surface receptors.
+This communication may be achieved through cell-to-cell contact via the interaction of cell surface receptors.
 For example, the membrane proteins present on the surface of dendritic cells from the B7 family interact with the CD28 receptor protein present on lymphocytes.

 However, this communication between cells can also occur indirectly and at a distance via cytokines.
-Cytokines are cell signalling molecules that aid the communication between cells in immune responses and stimulate the movement of immune cells to the sites of infection or trauma where they are needed.
+Cytokines are cell signaling molecules that aid the communication between cells in immune responses and stimulate the movement of immune cells to the sites of infection or trauma where they are needed.

 Different cytokines are produced depending on the type of dendritic cell involved.
-For example, the plasmocytoid dendritic cells can produce high levels of type 1 interferons, which leads to the recruitment of another type of APC called a macrophage that can engulf and destroy pathogens.
+For example, the plasmacytoid dendritic cells can produce high levels of type 1 interferons, which leads to the recruitment of another type of APC called a macrophage that can engulf and destroy pathogens.

 In the body, dendritic cell precursors move from the bone marrow into the bloodstream from which they can reach almost any non-lymphoid tissue.
 They remain in these tissues in their inactive form where they constantly sample the environment through phagocytosis and endocytosis.
 Their cytoplasmic processes extend through the epithelial junctions, allowing them to sample antigens even in the absence of any obvious infection or inflammation.

 When a pathogen invades, resident inactive dendritic cells detect the invader through proteins referred to as pattern recognition receptors.
-After capturing antigens, they then leave the tissue and move across the endothelium of lymph channels and into the draining lymph nodes.
+After capturing antigens, they then leave the tissue and move across the endothelium of lymph channels into the draining lymph nodes.
 This migration is guided by chemokines such as CCL21 and CCL19.